-My name is Brian.
-I have just moved from Philadelphia to Chicago.
+My name is Brian, and I am a Philadelphia native living in Chicago.
 I have both a B.A. and M.Sc. in biology, as well as a B.A.
 In German language.
-Currently, I teach Anatomy & Physiology at an accelerated nursing program in downtown Chicago.
-I taught at Rutgers University in Camden, NJ for six semesters, where I redesigned three lab courses (Plant Physiology, General Microbiology, and Microbiology and its Clinical Application).
-I also taught Anatomy & Physiology for biology and nursing majors, ... [more]
+I currently work as a microbiologist in the field of genetic toxicology.
+I have taught Anatomy & Physiology at an accelerated nursing program in downtown Chicago, and at Rutgers University in Camden, NJ for six semesters, where I redesigned three lab courses (Plant Physiology, General Microbiology, and Microbiology and its Clinical Application).
+I... [more]

 I tutored and taught Algebra as an undergraduate for Rutgers University in Camden, NJ.
 Several students have found me after their course was over to personally thank me for helping them understand concepts that they were previously unable to grasp, despite teachers' best efforts.
 I am personable and am able to come up with new and innovative ways to think about Algebra, and math in general.